 Read Full Review: TCL 32S327 Roku Review

-The TCL Roku Smart TV is extremely easy to use, this simplicity furthered by the fantastic related app, which allows you to control every aspect of the device right from your phone or tablet.
-You can even plug in headphones right to your phone or tablet and listen from there, bypassing the need for Bluetooth or a similar functionality.
+The TCL Roku Smart TV is extremely easy to use, this simplicity is furthered by the fantastic related app, which allows you to control every aspect of the device right from your phone or tablet.
+You can even plug in headphones right into your phone or tablet and listen from there, bypassing the need for Bluetooth or similar functionality.
 It comes built-in with support for Alexa and Google Assistant, creating another avenue for control, and the UI is elegant, allowing for speedy searches throughout every major streaming platform.

 Award: Best for Live TV

-WHY WE LIKE IT: A fantastic product with a stellar 4K display, an 8 million pixel count for clarity, built-in Fire TV support, Alexa integration via remote control and a pleasing UI that automatically combines streaming options, and live TV on a unified home screen.
-This is a great product for folks who watch a lot of live TV.
+WHY WE LIKE IT: A fantastic product with a stellar 4K display, an 8 million pixel count for clarity, built-in Fire TV support, Alexa integration via remote control, and a pleasing UI that automatically combines streaming options, and live TV on a unified home screen.
+This is a great product for folks who watch a lot of live TVs.
 And, if you want to boost the transmission signal of live TV, then you need to read our best TV antenna guide.

 Read Full Review: Insignia NS-50DF710NA19

-The Insignia 4K Ultra HD Fire TV Edition boasts a fantastic 4K display that delivers crisp and sharp visuals, with an 8 million pixel count for stunning picture quality, excellen clarity, vivid colors, and deep contrast.
+The Insignia 4K Ultra HD Fire TV Edition boasts a fantastic 4K display that delivers crisp and sharp visuals, with an 8 million pixel count for stunning picture quality, excellent clarity, vivid colors, and deep contrast.
 The product comes packed in with Fire TV support, so all of your favorite streaming options are available from the get-go, and boasts a highly intuitive UI that automatically combines live TV and streaming options together on one home screen, making deciding what to watch as simple as possible.
 Streaming services include Netflix, SHOWTIME, YouTube, Hulu, Prime Video, HBO, STARZ, and more.
 The Alexa-enabled remote works great, allowing for voice control.